 “Probate” is one of those Latin words that lawyers love to use.
-Basically it means of “to prove.”
+It means “to prove.”
 When you leave a will, someone has to prove to a court that the will is valid.
 But it’s possible to sidestep probate by putting your estate into a living trust.

-A trust avoids probate, and saves your loved ones both time and money.
-If it's set up properly, it should also avoid the need for having to appoint a "conservator" (someone to look after you) if you become disabled.
-Additionally, a living trust provides more flexibility in providing for your minor children.
+A trust avoids probate and saves your loved ones time and money.
+If it's set up correctly, it should also prevent the need to appoint a "conservator" (someone to look after you) if you become disabled.
+Additionally, a living trust provides more flexibility for your minor children.

 Your estate plan can include specific instructions for how your assets are passed to your heirs.
-For example, you may want the money held by a third party until your children (or grandchildren, or other young heir) reaches a certain age.
+For example, you may want the money held by a third party until your children (grandchildren or another young heir) reach a certain age.

 If you divorce, remarry, have children, move out of California, or make any of several other changes, you’ll want to revisit your plan.
 Any time you encounter any event that changes the nature of your estate, you should update your instructions for what happens to it.

 This website is for informational purposes only.
 Using this site or communicating with Engel Law through this site does not form an attorney/client relationship.